kmatlik/seq-data-processing/README.md

 The code is set up for R/RStudio installed on Windows, using WSL2 (Ubuntu) for packages that do not work on R or Windows (picard, macs3).

-Some parts of the workflows are prepared with help from Rockefeller University Bioinformatics Resource Center training courses (https://rockefelleruniversity.github.io/).
+Part of the workflows is prepared with help from Rockefeller University Bioinformatics Resource Center training courses (https://rockefelleruniversity.github.io/).

 ## Running the script
 Code: